gtech-mulearn/IEEE-LAUNCHPAD/profiles/vedhamahadevan@mulearn.md

 ---

 ### Highly Used Software Tools
-- **PrintEase** *(Work in Progress)* – A web-based platform designed to streamline file submissions and printing services for students.
+- **PrintEase** *(Work in Progress)* – A web-based platform designed to streamline printing services.
 The core prototype is complete and currently being prepared for implementation at the college level as a functional student-shop interface.

 ---